 Two seconds later I had Jabu’s hot breath enveloping my hand and do you know what – I didn’t care.
 I was walking ‘hand in truck’ with an ELEPHANT!
 This had never even been part of my wildest dreams, but I was living it.
-Right now!

 And I should have bottled some of that elephant snot.
 By the next day my skin condition had seriously improved.
 Who needs steroid cream eh?